ilnerdchuck/ilnerdchuck/README.md

 - 👀 I’m interested in embedded systems

-- 🌱 I’m currently studying Embedded Systems Engineering at the Polytechnic of Turin
+- 🌱 I’m currently attending the Master's degree course in Embedded Systems Engineering at the Polytechnic of Turin

 - ⚡ **I like computers - Blip Blop** and Anime 👀👀